-In short, sustaining journalism requires rethinking the very notion of advertising, and of news as a service, not a product . . .
-The news industry should migrate from its historic role as the mosttrusted consumer information source in print to "information valet" -- a ubiqui-tous curator, advisor, authenticator and retailer of news, entertainment and service info from anywhere.
+In short, sustaining journalism requires rethinking the very notion of advertising, and of news as a service, not a product ...
+The news industry should migrate from its historic role as the most-trusted consumer information source in print to "infor-mation valet" -- a ubiqui-tous curator, advisor, authenticator and retailer of news, entertainment and service info from anywhere.

-Revenues and advertising will be shared, but each owner-user of the collaborative will retain complete control of its existing customer (reader/advertiser) base, including name and account information.
+user of the collaborative will retain complete control of its existing customer (reader/advertiser) base, including name and account information.
 Demographics will be shared only based upon the opt-in permissions set by consumers and the joint business rules of the collaborative owners.